Pieter-OHearn/me/README.md

-# Pieter O'Hearn - Portfolio
+# Pieter OHearn - Portfolio

 A polished, single-page portfolio that introduces my work as a senior full-stack engineer.
 It highlights experience, core skills, and ways to get in touch, all wrapped in a responsive, theme-aware UI built with modern React tooling.